Preservatives in saline solution?

 As an avid contact wearer, I use saline solution to rinse my contacts daily before each use.
-Recently, a friend told my that many commercial saline solutions contain preservatives, which could effect the overall health of my eye.
+Recently, a friend told me that many commercial saline solutions contain preservatives, which could affect the overall health of my eye.
 Is this something I should be concerned about?
 The saline I use has always felt comfortable so I never thought it could pose a problem.

 Dear teary eyed and tentative,

 With so many different eye drops and contact lens solutions out there, the "solution" to the question of which one is the healthiest for your eyes can be a bit… cloudy.
-But the short answer is, if you are not experiencing discomfort from your saline solution, it's probably not impacting the health of your eyes, assuming it is a solution that was approved by your eye doctor for use with your particular lenses.
-If you are not sure of this, a quick phone call to your prescribing physician may be a good idea to make sure your lenses and your solution are a safe combo.
+But the short answer is that preservatives in saline are low risk to the health of your eyes, as long as they don't cause irritation and your health care provider has approved the use of the solution for your lenses.
+If you're experiencing irritation in your eye, it’s best to seek treatment as soon as possible to minimize the chance of any long-term damage to the eye.
+To prevent eye discomfort due to your contacts, it may be a good idea to ask your health care provider if your lenses and your solution are safe to use together.